COSAE-FR/riproxy/README.md

 ##### Block local services (block_local_service)

 Block access to servers exposed by the local computer through the proxy service.

+##### Enable transparent HTTP proxy (http_transparent)

+A boolean (true/false).
+If enabled, the proxy service can handle normal HTTP requests and proxy them.

+You have to redirect these requests to the proxy port (with firewall rules).

+##### Enable transparent HTTPS proxy (https_transparent_port)

+A port number.
+If this port is set, the proxy service will redirect HTTPS requests (TLS client hello) to the proxy service with a CONNECT method.
+The client must use SNI in its request.

+You have to redirect these requests to the port (with firewall rules).

 ##### Allowed HTTP methods (allowed_methods)